richardjkendall/design-as-code/README.md

 1. Introduce a structured output e.g. JSON as well as the tabular output
 2. Extend the rule language to include complex conditionals and additional operators
-3. Make the solution (application) schema configurable
-4. Support rules which use solution topology (e.g. if this is linked to that then...)
+3. Support rules which use solution topology (e.g. if this is linked to that then...)